 Legionella is an often forgotten threat to your club and members.
-We’ve teamed up with Stallard Kane to help you spot the signs, and understand where the threat lies.
+We’ve teamed up with risk management experts Stallard Kane to help you spot the signs, and understand where the threat lies.

-Clubs, especially sports centres, must ensure that a robust system is in place to manage the risk of Legionella.
+Clubs, especially sports centres, must ensure that a robust system is in place to manage the risk of this bacteria developing.

 Where does it come from?